Panhala Fort: Under the Kolhapur kings

 In 1782, the seat of the Kolhapur government was moved from Panhala to Kolhapur.
-In 1827, under Shahaji I (1821–1837), Panhala and its neighboring fort Pavangad were given over to the British Raj.
+In 1827, under Shahaji II (1821–1837), Panhala and its neighboring fort Pavangad were given over to the British Raj.
 In 1844, during the minority of Shivaji IV (1837–1860), Panhala and Pavangad were taken by rebels who seized Colonel Ovans, the Resident of Satara, when he was on tour and imprisoned him in Panhala.
 A British force under General Delamotte was sent against the rebels and on 1 December 1844 breached the fort wall, took it by storm and dismantled the fortifications.
 Thereafter, a British garrison was always left to guard the fort.
 The administration of the fort remained with Kolhapur until 1947.